pyconau/2018.pycon-au.org/_pages/speak.md

 <hr>

-**Our Call for Presentations (CFP) has now closed.
-We expect to have let everyone know the status of their submissions by June 17 2018**
+<span class="abstract">Our Call for Presentations (CFP) has now closed.
+We expect to have let everyone know the status of their submissions by June 17 2018</span>

 <hr>